Analyzing Uncertainty Quantification in Statistical and Deep Learning Models for Probabilistic Electricity Price Forecasting: Discussion and Critical Reflection

 \section{Discussion and Critical Reflection}

 In general, it shows that there is no superior method that performs best across all error measures.
 However, there is a certain tendency towards LEAR-based models, which show surprisingly good performance in the presence of state-of-the-art machine learning benchmarks, despite being much simpler and requiring considerably less computational power.
 This indicates, at least given the setup of this case study, that the additional complexity of machine learning models is not paying off.
 The case study shows that the LEAR-CP model has, on average, the most reliable PIs across all models, with a MAACE of $1.305$, whereas the best machine learning model, MC Dropout, achieves a MAACE of $1.735$.
 At a confidence level of around $85\%$ and higher, the LEAR-QRA starts to outperform the MD model, achieving a better PICP.
 The evidential neural network failed to capture the uncertainty.
 One possible reason could be the zero-gradient problem for evidential regression models; see \cite{EvDL_ye2024uncertainty} for more information.
 The LEAR-GARCH also had difficulties in providing reliable PIs, as did the naive approach.
-The problem is that their uncertainty predictions solely depend on a historical price period.
+The problem is that their uncertainty predictions solely depend on a historical price period. {The superior performance of the LEAR-based models may be explained by the fact that they are refitted for every prediction.
+This is only possible because of the relatively low computational cost.}

 We notice that regarding the point forecasts, the statistical model LEAR performs better than all other models.
 A possible reason could be the use of the rolling window scheme in contrast to the NN models, where the training data is fixed.